-We all agree on 2 key aspects of the meeting:
+We all agreed on 2 key aspects of the meeting:

 - the employee dictates the agenda – it’s their meeting rather than the manager’s,

-- it’s a safe environment for the employee to share and ask anything – that could be related to their personal and professional development, it could be related to the company, the team, the product, or a specific situation that they would like to get the input of someone else.
+- it’s a safe environment for the employee to share and ask anything – that could be related to their personal and professional development, to the company, team, product, or a specific situation that they’d like input on.

 We do three types of one-on-ones within Enhancv depending on the lead’s personal style:

-- Solely focused on coaching & listening when we discuss the individual’s personal growth within role and outside of company, self-discovery, and self-actualization
+- Solely focused on coaching & listening, in which we discuss the individual’s personal growth inside and outside of the company, including focus on self-discovery, and self-actualization

-- Solely focused on advising when we give feedback, we discuss more operational topics, discuss specific challenges and brainstorm together how to solve them
+- Solely focused on advising when we give feedback, where we discuss more operational topics, specific challenges, and brainstorm together how to solve them

 - A combination of listening, coaching, and advising